glhd/laravel-addressing/README.md

 ## Basic Usage

 ## 1.0 Breaking Changes
- - AdministrativeArea has been re-named Subdivision
- - getAdministrativeArea/etc as well
  - Things have been moved around
  - findAdministrativeArea is removed
  - Country::getPostalCodePattern -> Country::addressFormat::getPostalCodePattern
+ - *List has been removed

 ### Country